daveliyu8/alx-pre_course/README.md

-This file is mandatory in all ALX School projects
+first repository of the first task of your first ALX School project